Gnocchi Pan Recipe with 3+ Variations of Pesto

-Now I would like to introduce you to my Gnocchi Pan with Pesto.
+Now I would like to introduce you to my Gnocchi Pan Recipe.
 A seasonal dish that delights with its simplicity.

 You can prepare the gnocchi for our dish yourself.
 So only tested quality comes on the plate!